Abdel Fattah el-Sisi: United States

 Despite evidence of tensions, a 2014 news story, BBC reported: "The US has revealed it has released $575m in military aid to Egypt that had been frozen since the ousting of President Mohammed Morsi last year."
 In September 2014 Sisi visited the US to address the UN General assembly in New York.
 An extensive media campaign produced billboards which were distributed all over New York City, welcoming the Egyptian president.
 In August 2015, Secretary of State John Kerry was in Cairo for a "U.S.-Egypt strategic dialogue".

 Following the election of Republican Donald Trump as the president of the United States, the two countries looked to improve the Egyptian-American relations.
 Sisi and Trump had met during the opening of the seventy-first session of the United Nations General Assembly in September 2016.
 The absence of Egypt in President Trump's travel ban towards seven Muslim countries was noted in Washington, although the Congress has voiced human rights concerns over the handling of dissidents.

-On 22 March 2017, it was reported that Sisi would be traveling to Washington to meet with Trump on 3 April 2017.
+On 22 March 2017, it was reported that Sisi would be travelling to Washington to meet with Trump on 3 April 2017.
 Trump praised Sisi, saying that Sisi had "done a tremendous job under trying circumstance".
 On 26 August 2019, Trump met with Sisi, along with other global leaders, in the 45th G7 summit in Biarritz, France.
 Trump continued his earlier praise of Sisi, saying that "Egypt has made tremendous progress under a great leader's leadership".
 At the conference, Trump referred to Sisi as his "favorite dictator".